garybgenett/gary-os/README.md

 Any lack of production value to the code is a result of that.

-Despite not having been designed in the traditional sense, GaryOS does have clear structure and requirements, along with unique advantages and challenges.
+Despite not having been designed in the traditional sense, GaryOS does have clear structure and requirements, along with unique advantages and limitations.
-It also has an interesting origin story.
+It also has an interesting origin story, like all superheroes.

 ### Goals ######################################################################
 [Goals]: #goals